Azure-Samples/node_express_app/infrastructure/README.md

-# Deploy a Node app service
+# Deploy a Node app service to Azure

 ## Create a a new Node webapp in Azure using GH Action workflows